Drift: The Performance DRAIN That Feels Like Work

 That is the whole answer.

 Nobody struggles to start physical work.
 You do not stand in front of a pile of lumber paralyzed about which board to pick up first.
 You pick one up and start building.
 Cognitive work is different.
 It is hard.
 It is ambiguous.
 It requires you to produce something from nothing and then have someone judge it.
-Of course your brain looks for an exit.
+Of course, your brain is looking for an exit.

 Set a timer.
 Start typing.
 Even if it is garbage.
 Even if you delete it all.
 Even if the first three sentences are just you complaining about having to write the thing.